Term 4 Week 4 Newsletter - Monday 3rd November 2025

 Friendly Reminders:

-Any size change of items (except hats & socks) has to be arranged within 14 days upon purchase with FULL packaging and receipt shown ONLY.
-Any used items or missing packaging will definitely NOT be accepted.
+- Any size change of items has to be arranged within 14 days upon purchase with FULL packaging and receipt shown ONLY.
+Any used items or missing packaging would definitely NOT be accepted.
+Thanks for your understanding.

 From the Community